Looking to take action?

 Want to help?

 You can be part of the solution every time you do your own cleanup by using Rozalia Project's data card and sending it in.
 We will enter it into our database and the difference you make will be doubled - cleaning up and contributing data to help us find solutions.
 Just download the data sheet by clicking below.
-Each time you do a cleanup, bring it with you, fill it out and either mail it to us, snap photos of both sides and email or you can input the data into a spreadsheet (just email us and we will send you the blank spreadsheet)!
+Each time you do a cleanup, bring it with you, fill it out and either mail it to us, snap photos of both sides and email or even better, you can input the data into our easy to use form (link below)!
+If you are a teacher or would like to keep the data for yourself as well, we are happy to send you our Excel spreadsheet with formulas and everything ready to learn about the marine debris in your location.
 Thank you for being part of the solution!

 Click here to download the marine debris data card!